drewcrawford/foundationr/README.md

 * Zero-cost abstractions.
 Calling this library should perform identically to calling Foundation from Swift/ObjC applications.
     * Most of the magic happens in [objr](https://github.com/drewcrawford/objr) or [blocksr](https://github.com/drewcrawford/blocksr) which provide cutting-edge high-performance primitives which are used here extensively.
+* Fast enumeration.
+This avoids the need to use the ObjC runtime to do something like enumerate many objects.
 * Safe APIs.
 Where possible APIs are designed with safe abstractions to provide familiar guarantees to Rust developers
 * Low-level.
 These bindings assume familiarity with Foundation APIs and are not documented separately.
 * Modular.
 Foundation is a big library; individual features are gated with feature flags